understanding distress

 Supporting someone who is experiencing distress requires empathy, patience and understanding:

-Listen Without Judgement: Offer a listening ear and let them express their feelings without interruption or judgement.
+- Listen without judgement: Offer a listening ear and let them express their feelings without interruption or judgement.
 Sometimes, just being there for them can make a big difference.

-Encourage Professional Help: Suggest that they seek help from a mental health professional and offer to assist them in finding resources or making appointments.
+- Encourage professional help: Suggest that they seek help from a mental health professional and offer to assist them in finding resources or making appointments.

-Offer Practical Help: Help them with everyday tasks or responsibilities that might be overwhelming.
+- Offer practical help: Help them with everyday tasks or responsibilities that might be overwhelming.
 This can provide some relief and show that you care.

-Check In Regularly: Stay in touch and check in on their wellbeing.
+- Check in regularly: Stay in touch and check in on their wellbeing.
 Regular contact can provide ongoing support and help them feel less alone.

 support